zero-shubham/encrypter-decrypter/README.txt

 # encrypter-decrypter
 Done with decrypter.
-Trying to optimise the script in all way possible.
+Trying to optimize the script in all way possible.